UmutDeniz26/Get-Target-Faces-With-a-Video/README.md

 # EasilyGetTargetFaceWithVideo

-This python code provides to take photos of target face by videos.
+This python code provides to take photos of target face by videos of the target.